 The program includes education packs containing a lesson plan used by teachers to highlight the issues of environmental degradation and heritage destruction and the importance of these resources to the country.
 Along with the lesson plan that takes about a day to work through and involves group planning and discussion, the pack includes copies of the Heritage Watch comic book and Children's book.

 The program, in collaboration with the APSARA Authority, expanded to Siem Reap Province in 2018, based on the demonstrated success.
 The project was recognised as a Finalist for the Tourism for Tomorrow Award by the World Travel and Tourism Council in 2018 in Buenos Aries, Argentina.
+We are up and running again after the global pandemic.

 In 2016 Heritage Watch collaborated with the Ministry of Culture and Fine Arts to launch a permanent exhibition, "Ancestors of the Khmer Empire" at the Provincial Museum in Banteay Meanchey Province.
 The idea was to create a teaching environment that illustrated the importance of cultural heritage and to showcase the rich archaeological history of the region.
 The exhibition is now an important part of the Heriage for Kids program and the children and other vistors are impressed by the array of metal tools, weapons and ceramics on display (all scientifically excavated)!